techb/TechBot/README.md

  - Timed things, such as random or certian points, post an update for something.
  - Random (current) links to hacking and securrity related stuff.
 Maybe a .hot command to grab links from security blogs.
  - EZ related things, like recent posts or stats or something.
+ - See a word or phrase someone said and link to an article, or respond with something?
  - User input?